Practical reference

 2

-Focus: health drag and fatigue
+Focus: health strain and fatigue

 3 Jade